fdsayre/COMICAL/README.md

 - Spell check

 # Why should librarians be involved in computational research
-- To better support existing computational research across disciplines
+- Better support existing computational research across disciplines (bio-informatics, health informatics, etc.)
 - To support data management and reproducibile research
-    - Computational research requires its own data management methods
+    - Computational research requires its own data management methods (need to curate code, deal with dependencies, find acceptable places for preservation and sharing)
-    - Computational research can itself help researchers be more reproducible as scripting data processing and analysis reduces researcher degrees of freedom, allows for auditability, and improves rigor
+    - Computational research can itself help researchers produce better quality data and be more reproducible and rigorous as scripting data processing and analysis reduces researcher degrees of freedom, allows for auditability, and improves rigor
 - Many of the tasks we already do ourselves could be done better computationally
+	- Examples:
+		- Searching databases programmatically for complex information like co-authorship, top grants for particular subfields
+		- Cleaning and normalizing data from internal sources (usage data, collections data) and users (research data)

 # Meta Computational Research Skills
 The following is a list of skills/areas I'm calling "meta skills" as they relate less to any particular function than helping users learn what's possible and general skills regardless of discipline or programming language.